sberdevices/vps-sdk-ios/README.md

-# VPSNMobile
+# VPS SDK (iOS)

-Our SDK, which allows you to determine the position of the camera from the photo via api **Current version '0.0.2'**
+Our SDK allows to determine the users position using a photo via VPS api

+**Current version '0.0.2'**

 ## Requirements